astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 \rightarrow \beta_R = \sqrt{\frac{40.96}{1+40.96}} = 0.988
 ```
 Using the relativistically correct analysis gives a speed of the muon
-that is close to, but less than the speed of light.
+that is close to, but less than, the speed of light.
 Note what
 interpretation the experimental results seem to demand: for 73%
 of the muons at the height of Mt.
 Washington to reach sea level
 in Cambridge, it must seem to them that one microsecond has passed.